-X. LAND USE & PLANNING Would the project: Potentially Significant Impact, Unmitigated Potentially Significant Impact, Mitigated Less Than Significant Impact No Impact a.
+X. X. LAND USE & PLANNING W ould the project: Potentially Significant Impact, Unmitigated Potentially Significant Impact, Mitigated Less Than Significant Impact No Impact a.
 Physically divide an established community? Х b.
-Conflict with any applicable land use plan, policy, or resolution of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? Х c.
-Conflict with any applicable habitat conservation plan or natural community conservation plan? Х
+Conflict with any applicable land use plan, policy, or resolution of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? х C. Conflict with any applicable habitat conservation plan or natural community conservation plan? Х

-The project site has been previously developed with a single-family home and is bounded to the west by an existing street (Capitola Drive), to the north, east, and west by existing single-family residences.
+The project site has been previously developed with multi-family residential and a single-family home and is bounded to the west by an existing street (Brown Street), to the north by single-family residential properties, the east by Riverside Drive, and to the south by light industrial development.
 As the site has previously been used for residential purposes, it does not divide an established community.
 Furthermore, construction of the proposed project would not result in large roadways that could physically divide an existing neighborhood.